 Targeting your fans with your ads is a complete no-brainer.
 They already know you and the kind of business you run.
 Chances are that they are even interested in the products or services that you’re offering.

 Facebook advertising expert, Jon Loomer, regularly experiments with Facebook ads.
 When he optimized his Facebook advertising strategy by targeting his fans, he got a whopping 35X ROI.
 These results shouldn’t be surprising given the fact the kind of relationship you share with your existing fans – especially if you have worked to provide real value to them on a regular basis.

-These people already trust you and have shown clear interest in your content, which makes them highly qualified to receive your ads.
+These people already trust you and have shown a clear interest in your content, which makes them highly qualified to receive your ads.
 So targeting them makes real sense.

 #2: Leverage Different Ad Types

 Social media advertising is growing by leaps and bounds, and there’s no doubt that Facebook is leading the way.
 While there are multiple reasons as to why Facebook ads give great real-world results, one of the most obvious ones is the fact that you get variety.
 Something that is hard to find on other advertising platforms.

 That’s right, as a Facebook advertiser, you are not limited to one type of ad, one ad placement, or one ad format.
 It gives you the creative freedom to experiment with various ad types and find out which one drives the most conversions.
 According to Sprout Social, video is the best format based on engagement and shares.
 However, most users prefer to watch videos without sound.
 That’s why you have to make sure to put subtitles on the video itself.
 Also, because of the fact that videos are time-consuming to create, single image ads will be your best starting point when launching a new campaign.
 If one ad type doesn’t work, you’re free to try another one.
 Experimentation is the key.